-Child abuse from a legal perspective: when and how to intervene?
+Child abuse and violence in education from a legal perspective: when and how to intervene?

 JUDr.
 Ondřej Preuss, Ph.D.